appycodes.

 • Light backend hardening: rate limits, RLS audit, mobile-specific endpoints

-Web app is UI-only — backend, database and APIs don't exist yet
+Web app is UI-only, backend, database and APIs do not exist yet

 • Auth, billing, file uploads, search and notifications wired up properly